wedgex/unread/README.md

 Ruby gem to manage read/unread status of Mongoid objects.

 ## Credit
 First and foremost this is a fork of [Unread](https://github.com/ledermann/unread) by [Georg Ledermann](http://www.georg-ledermann.de).
-If you don't have to use Mongo for this I highly reccoment you use his gem, this is a task much better suited to a relational db.
+If you don't have to use Mongo for this I highly reccomend you use his gem, this is a task much better suited to a relational db.

 ## Features